 Am I willing to hand my kids off to strangers and miss the precious moments of growth and learning that were intended for me?

-Are there days I am stressed… that I’d like a break… that I feel completely exhausted.
+Are there days I am stressed… that I’d like a break… that I feel completely exhausted?
 Yep!
 You bet!
-But, that would be a horribly selfish reason to entrust my kids to the care and instruction of a school system – public or private.
+But, that would be a horribly selfish reason to entrust my kids to the care, instruction, and educators of a school system – public or private.
 When we teach our children at home, we have many opportunities to apply faith to our lesson plans.
 In fact, most homeschool curriculum is faith-based.
-This also allows us to be interactive with our children, learning and growing with them, Stressful days also provide life lessons – both for me and for my children – as we learn, play and grow as a family… and as we lean on Jesus Christ – on the good days, and on the stressful days.
+This also allows us to be interactive with our children, learning and growing with them, Stressful days also provide life lessons – both for me and for my children – as we learn, play, and grow as a family… and as we lean on Jesus Christ – on the good days, and on the stressful days.
 In fact, these may be the most important lessons I will ever “teach” my children… even as we learn together – parent and child.

 No one loves my children with greater passion than I do.
-No one is more committed to their learning than I. And, no one else could ever come close to being as committed to their receiving a complete, top-quality education that is personalized to their interests and learning style.
+No one is more committed to their learning than I. And, no one else could ever come close to being as committed to their receiving a complete, top-quality education that is personalized to their interests and learning style through their homeschool education.

 This is a function of being an involved parent.
 Be careful with the friendships you allow your children to develop, and with the opportunities for socialization that you take advantage of… but… be involved, and have your kids involved!

-Depending where you live, your kids likely will have opportunity for a wide variety of bike-riding, ball games and more with other kids in the neighborhood.
-There are church activities, music lessons, 4H and more.
-Many areas of the country have homeschool sports teams, and speech & debate clubs.
+Depending on where you live, your kids likely will have opportunities for a wide variety of bike riding, ball games, and more with other kids in the neighborhood.
+There are church activities, music lessons, 4H, and more.
+Many areas of the country have homeschool programs, electives, sports teams, and speech & debate clubs.
 And, there are also many states that allow homeschooled kids to play sports for the school district that they live in – even though they are homeschoolers.
 Also, check for homeschool support groups in your area!
 They are a great place for you and your children to meet other homeschool students and homeschooling families.